amirzade/test-3tier-architecture/README.md

 1. Click on New and select Template Deployment
 2. Select Custom Deployment
 3. Click on Edit Template
-4. Load ARM tempalte from the JSON file
+4. Load ARM template from the JSON file
+5. Wait for deplpoyment to complete

 ![alt text](https://github.com/amirzade/test-repository/blob/master/deploy_template.png)